 Walk Across The Ponte Vecchio

 The Ponte Vecchio is a picture perfect bridge in Florence and the perfect place to catch the sunset with a gelato during your 10 days in Italy itinerary.
 Make sure to bring your camera!
+It is one of the top things to do in Florence and shouldn’t be missed!

 See David At Galleria dell’Accademia During Your Italy Itinerary